Poisoning in Birds

 The health effects of lead upon birds (and other wildlife) are the same as on humans.
 Predatory birds injest lead by scavenging from gut piles left in the woods and from the carcasses of shot animals who have escaped only to die in the woods.

 There is also another path of lead poisoning to birds like Eagles and Ospreys which are fish hunters.
 The dangers of using lead shot over water when hunting waterfowl is well documented.
-But people have also been using lead sinkers and shot weights when fishing for a very long time and those too sources of lead find there way into the aquatic based predator diet when they eat fish who have swallowed lead tackle or shot when escaping from a hook or by picking it up when scavenging in the muck of riverbeds.
+But people have also been using lead sinkers and shot weights when fishing for a very long time and those sources of lead find their way into the aquatic based predator diet when they eat fish who have swallowed lead tackle or shot when escaping from a hook or by picking it up when scavenging in the muck of riverbeds.

 Even if the bird is not killed outright, it can become dibilitated and subject to accidental death from things like collisions or become diseased.
 A dead raptor in the woods is just another source of lead poisoing to the next animal that scavenges it like racoons or opossums.
 Vultures are especially vulnerable because they scavenge everything from dead deer to fish.

 The magnitude of the problem for birds has only come into focus in the last 10 years or so.
 Please read through the information we have provided on this page and watch the videos.
 Responsible hunting and fishing is a critical link in chain of maintaining healthy raptor populations and wild animal populations in general.
 Treating lead poisoned birds is a long, expensive and heart breaking process.
 We endorse the use of non-lead ammunition for hunting.